jthack/ffufai/README.md

 ## Usage

-Use ffufai just like you would use ffuf, but replace `ffuf` with `python3 ffufai.py` (or just `ffufai` if you've created the symbolic link):
+Use ffufai just like you would use ffuf, but replace `ffuf` with `python3 ffufai.py` (or just `ffufai` if you've created the symbolic link) :

 ```
 python3 ffufai.py -u https://example.com/FUZZ -w /path/to/wordlist.txt
 ```

-Or if you've created the symbolic link:
+Or if you've created the symbolic link :

 ```
 ffufai -u https://example.com/FUZZ -w /path/to/wordlist.txt